PhiDung-hub/Flaskr_DBlog/README.md

 Profile is to register username, default is user address.

-`example.html` and `index.html` and brought from Web3Modal vanilla js example.
+`example.html` and `index.html` are brought from Web3Modal vanilla js example.
 Not part of the app.

 `metafora_main.js` is main script from http://metafora.app.
 This is to see how the login flow work, *(line **131** to **200** for metamask auth)*